top of page

 By curating and delivering relevant, insightful, and valuable content directly to subscribers' inboxes, newsletters allow brands to stay top of mind and nurture relationships with their audience.
 These regular communications provide an opportunity to promote new content, showcase new products/services, share expert insights, and more.

 A great example of a digital health brand leveraging newsletters for patient engagement comes from one of my personal favorite brands, Joshin.
-Joshin is a digital platform that provides disability and neurodivergence support in the workplace and in life.

 Joshin leverages a newsletter aptly titled, Included, which shares stories from the disabled and neurodivergent community, along with educational content on disabilities, and how employees can be a better allies to disabled and/or neurodivergent colleagues.

-Start Building Your Patient Engagement Strategy
+Start Building Your Patient Adoption Strategy

 bottom of page